openclarity/docs.openclarity.io/content/docs/kubeclarity/sbom/output-sbom-format/_index.md

 | Syft JSON | syft-json |

 {{< warning >}}
-KubeClarity processes CycloneDX internally, the other formats are supported through a conversion.
+Kubernetes Security processes CycloneDX internally, the other formats are supported through a conversion.
 The conversion process can be lossy due to incompatibilities between formats, therefore in some cases not all fields/information are present in the resulting output.
 {{< /warning >}}

 To configure the `kubeclarity-cli` to use a format other than the default, the `ANALYZER_OUTPUT_FORMAT` environment variable can be used with the configuration name from above: